Hey, it's Open Line Friday on the Rush Limbaugh Show and this is Mark Inferrush.

 I think that speaks well for America as the land of opportunity.

-I love the I love this country.
+I love this country.

-I believe that this is the last best hope of mankind when Barack Obama says he wants to remake America, uh I don't want him to remake it.
+When Barack Obama says he wants to remake America, I don't want him to remake it.

-As I say in my interview with Rush in this month's Limbaugh letter, uh if it ain't broke, don't get Barack Obama to fix it.
+As I say in my interview with Rush in this month's Limbaugh letter, if it ain't broke, don't get Barack Obama to fix it.

-But the problem is most people are not political, because they live in a free society.
+But the problem is, most people are not political because they live in a free society.

 And if you live in a free society, you can concentrate on all the stuff you really like.

-I don't know what it, you know, whatever you happen to like, you might like golf, you might like uh tap dancing, you might like stamp collecting.
+You might like golf, you might like tap dancing, you might like stamp collecting.

 You get on with what you like, and politics plays a peripheral part in your life.

-Well it's one thing when it gets to the universities.
+Well, it's one thing when it gets to the universities.

-They didn't get anything from the Iroquois constitution.
+They didn't get anything from the Iroquois Constitution.

-If you'd said to those guys, uh, hey, the Iroquois have got some great idea, they didn't want to know.
+If you'd said to those guys, hey, the Iroquois have got some great idea, they didn't want to know.

 That's not who they were.

-That it was a lie.
+That was a lie.

-Uh but I would guess it's going to be expensive.
+I don't know what that requires, but I would guess it's going to be expensive.

 I think it's going to be expensive.